oOosys/PythoOon_ColoOor/README.md

-# colorChoice-PyQt6
+# PythoOn_ColoOor

 Visit colorChoice-OpenCV repository ( https://github.com/oOosys/colorChoice-pythonOpenCV ) for screenshots and futher information.
-The only change compared to the previous version of <b>colorChoice</b> is adding Lab as color model which you can change to by pressing 'a'.
+The main change compared to <b>colorChoice-pythonOpenCv</b> is adding Lab as color model which you can select pressing 'a' and upgrading to PyQt6 .